top of page

 It’s not just about wanting to be liked (although, yes, that too).
 It’s often about safety and connection.
 As kids, we learn that approval = love and disapproval = disconnection.
 So we adapt.
 We become who we think we need to be to keep our caregivers close and the vibe calm.

 That pattern doesn’t just disappear when we grow up.
-It sticks around, especially in relationships where we feel vulnerable—romantic ones, work dynamics, friendships.
+It sticks around, especially in relationships where we feel vulnerable, romantic ones, work dynamics, and friendships.
 The fear of disappointing someone can still feel huge.

 Is People-Pleasing a Red Flag?